poldracklab/reproducibility_site_archive/README.md

-Static archive of the center for reproducible neuroscience website.
+Static archive of the center for reproducible neuroscience website reproducibility.stanford.edu.

 Produced with the following wget and bash one liner: